ed-henrique/cnc/README.md

 ❌ means won't do.

-- 🚧 Stop both server and client if an EOF (^D) is found
-- 🚧 Process kills (^C) sent by the client on the server's side
 - ✅ Support --log
 - ✅ Support --host
 - ✅ Log buffer before and after compression